 We’ve developed a method of not giving the full script at the beginning.
 The important thing is that the performer has to know everything about the past of the character, so you can’t surprise them with something from their past because that’s not helpful.
 But for something they have no control over in the future, then, if it’s a surprise, then you have to shoot the surprise.
 You have to shoot the shock.
 Because even the most talented actor will have trouble being shocked twice.
 Because the timing of that is so instinctive, to reproduce it is almost impossible.
 I’ve worked with fantastic actors, and that’s the hardest thing, surprise.
 So if there is a surprise, you’ve got to shoot the surprise, which means you can’t show them the whole script before you start.

-On a related note, in the below interview from 2014, Loach makes a point of directors being responsible for getting the performances out of actors without indulging them.
+On a related note, in an interview from 2014 [no longer available], Loach makes a point of directors being responsible for getting the performances out of actors without indulging them.

 Don’t Try to Be Both a Writer and a Director